Gigaspaces/xap-docs/site/content/xap110adm/network-unicast-discovery.markdown

 # Configuring the lookup locators property

 Services will use the locators property to locate the Jini Lookup Service to lookup other services registered on it.
-The locators property is configured using the `LOOKUPLOCATORS` environment variable or the `-Dcom.gs.jini_lus.locators` system property.
+The locators property is configured using the `XAP_LOOKUP_LOCATORS` environment variable or the `-Dcom.gs.jini_lus.locators` system property.
 By default it is left blank.
 It accepts a comma separated list of `host:port`.
 This list should include the hosts (and ports) where the Jini Lookup Service (or GSM) is running.
 The default port is 4174.

 For example, considering the GSM(+LUS) is running on linux-lab1:4174 and linux-lab2:4174 machines: